 No one should have to die without Mary Porter by their side.

 That is the best way to sum up my experience with Mary during my father's final week of life and his passing.
-It was by the grace of serendipity that Mary came into my family's life at a time of most urgent need.
 My father had just been released from the hospital into our care for home hospice.
 We didn't know how much time left we had with him nor how much he might suffer as the cancer would take over his body.
 We were frightened, worried, overwhelmed and emotionally exhausted.
-With minimal help from the Medicare hospice plan, we knew we needed additional support...particularly for some of the physical care my father needed that we didn't feel equipped to handle alone.
-What we didn't realize at that moment was how much emotional support we needed as well as we were all facing the inevitable process of goodbye.
+With minimal help from the Medicare Hospice plan, we knew we needed additional support.

 When Mary stepped into our home and our lives, she immediately brought a sense of calm and confidence to us all, even my father.
-He was a man of high standards and critical eye who was difficult to please.
-But with Mary, he softened and accepted her.
-I saw that he trusted her and seemed to feel more at peace as she would sit with him and reminisce about his life, talk about dying, or as she offered him medical care.
-It was a lovely scene to watch my father spend time with Mary.
+He was a man of high standards and critical eye who was difficult to please, but with Mary, he softened and accepted her.
+I saw that he trusted her and seemed to feel more at peace as he reminisced about his life and talk about dying.
 She also helped the rest of us talk about what was happening, eased our fears, and helped us medically care for him.
 For me personally, Mary helped me to be fully present in my father's dying process, to feel deeply, to access a certain grace about life and death, and as a result I have been able to feel more at peace too.

 © 2017 Mary Porter All Rights Reserved